-The following table presents the fair value of assets measured on a recurring basis by Level as of December 31, 2020, 2020.
-There were no assets or liabilities measured on a recurring basis by Level as of December 31, 2019 (in thousands).
+The following tables present the fair value of assets (liabilities) measured on a recurring basis by Level as of December 31, 2021 and December 31, 2020 (in thousands).
+See Note 10, "Interest Rate Swaps" for further disclosure related to the Company's interest rate swaps.